Code Signing for iOS Projects#

 $ bundle exec fastlane match init

-The following will generate a 'development' provisioning profile so that you can run your app on the device connected to Xcode:
+The following will generate a 'development' provisioning profile so that you can run your app on a device connected to Xcode:

 $ bundle exec fastlane match development

-This will generate an 'adhoc' provisioning profile so that other people can run your app on their devices through non-App Store distribution like HockeyApp or Fabric Beta:
+You can generate an 'adhoc' provisioning profile so that other people can run your app on their devices via a non-App Store distribution like HockeyApp or Fabric Beta with the command shown below:

 $ bundle exec fastlane match adhoc

-This will generate an 'appstore' provisioning profile so that your app can be distributed through TestFlight and App Store:
+You can generate an 'appstore' provisioning profile so that your app can be distributed through TestFlight and the App Store with the command shown below:

 $ bundle exec fastlane match appstore